 USDA loan amount limit – There is not a max loan amount with USDA.

 How long does the USDA closing and processing time take – In most cases, the entire process takes about 30-40 days depending on the property state.

-Household Income for USDA eligibility – In general, Georgia households with 1-4 members = max $90,300 gross income per year.
-Some counties are much more.
-Households with 5+ members can even go higher, $119,200.
+Household Income for USDA eligibility – In general for 2022, Georgia households with 1-4 members = max $91,900 gross income per year.
+Some counties can be even higher.
+Larger households with 5+ members can even go higher, up to $121,300.
 USDA also allows deductions for child care, elderly, disabilities, etc. We would be happy to assist you in figuring out the USDA income limit for your household and county.

-Eligible USDA Houses – Any single family residence located in a USDA eligible area… no matter who the seller is.
+Eligible USDA Houses – Any single-family residence located in a USDA eligible area… no matter who the seller is.
 Home being purchased can be a short sale, foreclosure, by owner, etc. Existing mobile homes are NOT permitted.
-The home must be a primary residence, no investment or rental purchases.
-The property must be livable, cannot be a rebuild type job.
-You do not have to be a first time home buyer to use the USDA loan.
+The home must be a primary residence, no investment or rental home purchases.
+The property must be livable, cannot be a rebuild-type job.
+You do not have to be a first-time home buyer to use the USDA loan.

 Please read the blog for many more general USDA home loan requirements and guidelines.